Uplift » What’s it Worth? How Much Funding Can You Get?

 Pain and Suffering

-Pain and suffering is one of the tougher items to try to directly calculate.
-The concept is an attempt to capture the rest of your damages, aside from lost wages and medical expenses.
+Pain and suffering is one of the tougher items to calculate directly.
+This concept attempts to capture the rest of your damages, aside from lost wages and medical expenses.

 Do you have post-traumatic stress from your incident?
 Do you have ongoing pain?
-Has your accident caused you to move away from hobbies or activities you love?
+Has your accident caused you to give up hobbies or activities you love?

-Pain and suffering can be a substantial portion of your case value, especially with loss of consortium.
+Pain and suffering can account for a substantial portion of your case value, especially in cases involving loss of consortium.

 What Part Does My Attorney Play?

-This calculation of case value is based on intrinsic value of your damages, and does not take into account local courtroom dynamics.
+This calculation of case value is based on the intrinsic value of your damages and does not take into account local courtroom dynamics.

-While most cases settle well before trial, the expected value and cost of trial is considered by both sides.
+While most cases settle well before trial, the expected value and cost of trial are considered by both sides.

 This means that even though your injury case is unlikely to go to trial, the local courtroom and population demographics play a huge role in your settlement.